emersion/libliftoff/README.md

-# libhwc
+# libliftoff

 Lightweight hardware composer library for libdrm.

-libhwc eases the use of KMS planes from userspace without standing in your way.
-Users create "virtual planes" called layers, set KMS properties on them, and libhwc will allocate planes for these layers if possible.
+libliftoff eases the use of KMS planes from userspace without standing in your way.
+Users create "virtual planes" called layers, set KMS properties on them, and libliftoff will allocate planes for these layers if possible.

 ## Building